angmr/CF-TeachersStudents-App/README.md

 # CF-TeachersStudents-App
-A Java Swing application with service oriented architecture that connects to a MySQL database.
+A Java Swing application with Service Oriented Architecture that connects to a MySQL database.